-India for centuries has had one of the most rigorous, profound and insightful intellectual traditions in the world, the great system of Vedanta.
+India for centuries has had the most rigorous, profound and insightful intellectual traditions in the world, the great system of Vedanta.
 Vedanta was the basis of the training for many of the greatest minds of India from ancient to modern times, from Krishna to Shankara to Swami Vivekananda.

 Unfortunately, few Indian intellectuals today seriously study Vedanta, particularly those who claim to be modern.
 They prefer to imitate more popular but less profound systems of Western thought, which focus on outer sociopolitical views of life and seldom seriously examine the nature of consciousness.
 India’s intellectuals run after western leftist and Marxist thought, and have little regard for any practices of Yoga or meditation.
 Even fewer intellectuals in the West study Vedanta as it is usually outside the field of studies available to them, though many great minds of the West from Emerson to Oppenheimer have honored it.

 If Vedanta was more commonly studied in India, the country would have significantly more depth and originality of thought, and be able to progress in a determined way on both spiritual and scientific levels.
 Yet this would require a major change in media and academia, which is already beginning.
 If Vedanta was studied more worldwide, then humanity could definitely go beyond its biases and illusions.
 We see this slowly developing worldwide as well.

 Teachings of Vedanta